mathrack/incompact3d/README.md

-The present data and the associated source code are freely available under the GNU GPL v3 licence, EXCEPT for the *tex* file in the folder [IJHFF](/IJHFF/).
+The present data and the associated source code are freely available under the GNU GPL v3 licence, EXCEPT for the *tex* files in the folders [IJHFF](/IJHFF/) and [IJHMT](/IJHMT/).
 Below are direct links to the different cases, followed by links to websites and publications related to the present work.

 # Direct access to data and associated source code